msupply-foundation/conforma-server/documentation/Triggers-and-Actions.md

 Actions can be defined as **Sequential** or **Async** (parallel).
 Async Actions are executed as soon as the server is notified that they are in the Action queue, whereas Sequential Actions have an additional `sequence` property, and are processed in the prescribed sequence once they've all been inserted into the Action queue.

 Actions also return an **output** object (e.g. `createUser` Action returns user details).
-For sequential Actions, the output properties are collected into a `cumulativeOutput` object which is passed to the parameter evaluator (along with the **application_data\*** field), so subsequent Actions can access any of the output properties of any previous Action in the sequence.
+For sequential Actions, the output properties are collected into a `cumulativeOutput` object which is passed to the parameter evaluator (along with the **application_data\*** object -- see "Action Parameters" below), so subsequent Actions can access any of the output properties of any previous Action in the sequence.

-\* The `application_data` field in the **application_queue** contains basic information about the triggering event and the application associated with it (more below).

 ## Overview of Trigger and Action system